Gildo Massó: Casas Massó

-In 1974, with the need of affordable housing in Puerto Rico, Massó developed a concept of selling low cost houses, made out of wood, known as Modelos Massó or Casas Massó (Masso Models).
-The idea was to supply customers with the necessary elements to build a low cost home.
-The all-inclusive packages included floor plans, building materials and construction loans.
+In 1974, with the need for affordable housing in Puerto Rico, Massó developed a concept of selling low-cost houses, made out of wood, known as Modelos Massó or Casas Massó (Masso Models).
+The idea was to supply customers with the necessary elements to build a low-cost home.
+The all-inclusive packages included floor plans, building materials, and construction loans.

-In 1981, Massó acquired two Carlos Armstrong Hardware Stores in Ponce and in 1983, he opened the Cayey Home Center in Cayey.
+In 1981, Massó acquired two Carlos Armstrong Hardware Stores in Ponce, and in 1983, he opened the Cayey Home Center in Cayey.
 In 1984 Massó built 550 residences in San Lorenzo, which is now known as "Massó City" and, in 1986, he built 67 residences in the Cerro Gordo sector of San Lorenzo.

-In 1992, Massó introduced the new Casas Massó which were made of cement, with the same concept as the first models.
-In 1993, he set up a Super Massó Hardware Store consisting of 55,000 square feet (5,100 m²) and offering over 60,000 products in Caguas.
-In 1996, Massó Enterprises was involved in a project which built 169 residences in Paseo San Lorenzo.
-In 1997 Massó acquired six Builder's Square Stores in Caguas, Bayamon, Carolina, Ponce and Mayaguez.
+In 1992, Massó introduced the new Casas Massó which was made of cement, with the same concept as the first models.
+In 1993, he set up a Super Massó Hardware Store consisting of 55,000 square feet (5,100 m2) and offering over 60,000 products in Caguas.
+In 1996 Massó Enterprises was involved in a project which built 169 residences in Paseo San Lorenzo.
+In 1997 Massó acquired six Builder's Square Stores in Caguas, Bayamon, Carolina, Ponce, and Mayaguez.
 These were renamed Plaza Massó.

 In 1995, the Massó Hardware Store introduced Auto-Express in which the customer used a drive-through to make purchases.
 This concept increased sales by 15%.

 Gildo Massó introduced new models of the Casas Massó in 2001 and 2003.

 Massó Enterprises has over $65 million in annual sales.

 The company also has the training center"Massó School for all employees.

 Later years

 Gildo Massó was named Business Man of the Year in 2004 and the VIP of the Week by Chrysler Corp.

 A devoted Catholic and to the fulfillment of his religious obligations, Gildo was a supporter and advocate of Cursillos de Cristiandad Movement for more than 40 years, both in the Archdiocese of San Juan and the Diocese of Caguas.
 He designed and generously directed the construction of both Casas de Cursillos in each diocesan community.

-On January 15, 2007, Gildo Massó died from health complications during a routine medical checkup, in the Auxilio Mutuo Hospital of Hato Rey, Puerto Rico.
+On January 15, 2007, Gildo Massó died from health complications during a routine medical checkup in the Auxilio Mutuo Hospital of Hato Rey, Puerto Rico.
 He is survived by his wife Carmen Tuly Aponte and his two children Gildo and Tuly Massó.